scokobro/professional-identity/profIdent-draft1.md

 # Introduction #

-Japan is home to a vigorous press, both national and local, levels of newspaper readership have traditionally been high, and they remain so, yet despite its apparently healthy state Japan has fallen down the press freedom rankings over the past few years, in particular the drop in the ranking from 2010-11/12 - in the aftermath of the Fukushima Dai-ichi nuclear disaster.
-While the industry as a whole seems to be healthier than many around the developed world, Japanese journalism, and the journalists that produce it, is in a rather less confident mood. <!--2220_18–01-->
+Japan is home to a vigorous press, both national and local, levels of newspaper readership have traditionally been high, and they remain so, yet despite its apparently healthy state Japan has fallen down the press freedom rankings over the past few years.
+Particularly abrupt was the drop in its ranking between 2010 and 2011/12 in the aftermath of the Fukushima Dai-ichi nuclear disaster.
+The situation for the press in Japan seems to present two different faces; while the industry as a whole seems to be healthier than many around the developed world, Japanese journalism, and the journalists that produce it, is in a much less confident mood. <!--2220_18–01-->

 After Fukushima drops in ranking were reported as being in part due to complaints from freelance journalists that

 > public debate was being stifled [and was] subjected to censorship, police intimidation and judicial harassment.[^rsf]